liuqx315/Multiscale-pattern/www/source/index.rst

+.. _index:

 The ARKode Solver
 ===================

-ARKode is a solver for stiff and nonstiff systems of ordinary differential equations (ODEs) given in explicit form,
+ARKode is a solver for stiff, nonstiff and multi-rate systems of ordinary differential equations (ODEs) given in explicit form,

 .. math::
    M \dot{y} = f_E(t,y) + f_I(t,y).